neginzahedi/neginzahedi/README.md

 ### Hi there 👋
 I'm Negin, an iOS Developer from Toronto.

-👩🏻‍💻 I'm currently learning new things about Swift and SwiftUI
+👩🏻‍💻 Learning new things about Swift and SwiftUI

-📱 I'm building apps for fun
+📱 Building apps for fun

-✍🏻 I'm sharing my learnings on social media
+✍🏻 Sharing my learnings on social media

 <br>